Karen Bruno - Bel Canto Girl Choir

 Karen L. Bruno teaches the Lawrence Academy of Music Girl Choir's Bel Canto singers and is the artistic director of the Girl Choir program.
 She received the Bachelor of Arts degree from Smith College, a teaching certificate from Lawrence University's Conservatory of Music, and the Master of Music degree in music education from Boston University.
 She has taught choral music in the Appleton and Oshkosh school districts and at an international school in Senegal, West Africa.
 Bruno has been a guest speaker and adjunct professor in a variety of Lawrence Conservatory music education classes and has served as both cooperating and practicum teacher for students from Lawrence and St. Norbert College.
 She currently serves as director of the Lawrence Academy of Music.

 Bruno has conducted the South Dakota All-State Children's Choir, numerous regional honor choirs, and is a past staff member of the Wisconsin School Music Association's Treble Honor Choir.
-She served for six years as the repertoire and standards chair for Children and Community Youth Choirs in the North Central Division of the American Choral Directors Association (ACDA), is currently the Wisconsin state repertoire and resources chair for Women's Choirs, is a member of the VoiceCare Network, and serves on the committee advocating the Comprehensive Musicianship through Performance (CMP) method of teaching.
+She served for six years as the repertoire and standards chair for Children and Community Youth Choirs in the North Central Division of the American Choral Directors Association (ACDA), is currently the Wisconsin state repertoire and resources chair for Women's Choirs, is a member of the VoiceCare Network, and serves on the committee advocating the use of the Comprehensive Musicianship through Performance (CMP) instructional model.

 Bruno is a two-time recipient of WCDA's Five-Star Award, a recipient of Lawrence University's Pi Kappa Lambda award for excellence in music education, is a Rotary Scholarship Award winner, and was recognized by the Danbury (CT) Music Centre for providing outstanding musical opportunities for youth in the United States.
 Under her tutelage, Bel Canto was awarded Second Place in the national American Prize competition and has performed, by invitation, on state and divisional conventions of choral conductors.